Shailender1911/order-processing-system/README.md

 ## Architecture Overview
 - **Domain layer**: `Order`, `OrderItem`, and `OrderStatus` model the aggregate and encapsulate business rules.
-- **Order identifiers**: Each order receives a human-friendly number (`ORD-YYYYMMDD-XXXXXX`) generated via `OrderNumberGenerator`, in addition to the internal database id.
+- **Order identifiers**: Each order receives a human-friendly identifier (`ORD-YYYYMMDD-XXXXXX`) generated via `OrderNumberGenerator`, which is the only ID exposed through the API.
 - **Service layer**: `OrderService` applies validation, orchestrates persistence, and exposes a dedicated command for order creation.
 - **Web layer**: REST controller with request/response DTOs, validation, and a mapper to isolate transport concerns from the domain.
 - **Scheduler**: `OrderStatusScheduler` promotes all pending orders to processing every 5 minutes.